-A dark, half-naked man wakes up in a dirty alley in the Bronx, with no idea where he is or how he got there.
-Everything he encounters seems to shock and scare him -- the people, the cacophony of the city, language, cars.
-His name is Yeshua, and he may or may not be JESUS, straight off the cross, transported through time.
+A dark, naked man wakes up in a dirty backstreet in London, with no idea where he is or how he got there.
+Everything he encounters shocks or frightens him—the people, the cacophony of the city, language, motors.
+His name is YESHUA, and he might be the man later called JESUS, straight off the cross, and transported through time.

-At first he’s horrified by the many crucifixes hanging on walls and dangling from necklaces.
+At first, he is horrified by the many crucifixes hanging on walls and dangling from necklaces.
 What kind of people glorify an instrument of torture and death?
-Once it dawns on him that the blue-eyed blonde guy on the cross is meant to be HIM!?
-Well, that’s just insane.
-Then there's his family.
-Luci, the older sister he never knew he had and has never met, is waiting for him in modern day New York.
-But why?
-Is she there to help him or hinder?
-Is she in God's good graces… or is she… the Devil?
-And what about their Dad?
-Don't even start.
+Once it dawns on him that the blue-eyed, blonde bloke on the cross is meant to be him?
+Well, that’s just mental.

-Melosa, a sexy former heroin addict, becomes his girlfriend.
-When he finally reveals his true identity, she thinks he’s either psychotic or a lying sociopath.
-In the first season finale she gets incontrovertible proof.
+MILA, a sexy former heroin addict, becomes Joshua’s girlfriend.
+When circumstances force him to reveal his true identity in the middle of the first series, she thinks he’s got to be either psychotic or a lying sociopath.
+It’s enough to make a girl go back on the smack.
+In the first series finale she gets incontrovertible proof.
 Love seemingly wins the day.
-Her series two dilemma: Does she really want to one day be God’s daughter-in-law?
+Her series two dilemma: Does she really want to be God’s daughter-in-law one day?

 Joshua’s adventures are varied, surprising, dangerous, funny, and sexually charged.
 In his own time, he captivated people and they followed him.
 In our world, his appeal is perceived as something more like animal magnetism, leading Joshua into some sticky situations.
 Often literally.
 Some people may find that profane—after all, the Bible makes no mention of how Jesus might respond to a teen chick-with-a-dick who proudly identifies as a sex worker—for instance.
 Reasonable people might disagree about his level of acceptance.